 10 essential Disco Funk tracks… Like always, a selection is per definition limited, and God knows how Disco would definitely not have sounded the same without the regular experimentations which have paved its way… Such as when it came to integrate Funk, Jazz, Rock or Electronic along with analog synthesized sounds.
 Even though the line might be thin at times from a category to another.
 With this engendering inevitable debates between die hard fans and music lovers.
 As a result, many are the gems we couldn’t talk about here, even though they would definitely have deserved a mention.

-No need to say how this selection is way from being exhaustive, most likely due to find an extension later when the right time comes.
+No need to say how this selection is way from being exhaustive, with a Part 2 now available for your attention.
 Nevertheless, you should find thereafter a pretty much illustrative sample of highly energetic jams where the infectiousness of the groove predominates.

 Wishing you’ll enjoy the ride as much as we did, while putting this together for you.
 With your feedback, and a mention of your favorite song more than welcome.